Sen. Ted Cruz Wears 'Come and Take It' Mask to Biden's Inauguration

 — NRA (@NRA) January 20, 2021

-Donald Trump told gun controllers to “Come and Take It” during his speech at the 2018 NRA convention, and he explained the origins of the Gonzales’ motto:
+Former President Donald Trump told gun controllers to “Come and Take It” during his speech at the 2018 NRA convention, and he explained the origins of the Gonzales motto:

 In 1835, soldiers from General Santa Anna’s army marched into the little Texas town of Gonzales and ordered those Texans to surrender their small cannon that they relied on to protect their lives and protect their homes.
 The Texans refused!
 They were not about to give up their only means of self-defense.